trongrg/single_table_globalize3/readme.md

 post.title # => Chuyển ngữ dễ dàng!
 ```

-In order to make this work, you only need to run the generator and migration
+To setup, you only need to run the generator and migration

 ```
 rails generate globalize3:migration